2graphic/graph-interpreter/design_document.md

 1. Click on an edge
 2. 2-4 are the same as **Setting the properties of a node**

-### Checkpointing
-In all cases above, changes should be saved as the user edits.
-Should the user desire to save the current state to revert to, they can:

-1. click on the file menu
-2. click checkpoint
-3. optionally give the checkpoint a name

-## Running a Graph Program
+## Running an Interpreter

-A Sinap programmer will execute a program upon a computation graph that will accept some text input and output text input (perhaps whether the input string is accepted by the language defined by the graph in the case of the formal languages and automata plugin (FLAP)).
+A Sinap programmer will run an interpreter upon a computation graph that will accept some input and output some result (perhaps whether the input string is accepted by the language defined by the graph in the case of the formal languages and automata plugin (FLAP)).

 ### Steps

 1. User opens/creates a graph in Sinap as covered in Use Case 1.
-2. User selects to see which programs are available for the particular type of graph.
+2. User selects to see which interpreters are available for the particular type of graph.
-3. Sinap presents known programs associated with that particular type of graph.
+3. Sinap presents known interpreters associated with that particular type of graph.
 4. User selects one of these to run on the current graph.
-5. Sinap begins execution of the program.
+5. Sinap begins execution of the interpreter.
-7. Program requests Sinap to get input from user.
+7. Interpreter requests Sinap to get input from user.
-6. User is asked for input by Sinap to feed the program.
+6. User is asked for input by Sinap to feed the interpreter.
-7. User inputs desired text as input to program.
+7. User inputs desired input as interpreter to program.
 8. Program executes given the context of the input and graph.
 9. The result of the computation is displayed to the user.

 ## Feeding Images to a Graph

 While editing certain kinds of graphs, a user will want to feed images to the graph.
 For this use case, a user already has a graph open and is in editing mode.

 ### Steps

 1. User changes focus to the I/O view.
 2. User selects the interpreter they would like to use for the graph (if multiple options are available)
 3. User is presented with the expected input for the graph
     a.
 This may be images  *TODO, HOW DO WE EXPRESS THIS WELL?*